From Binary to No Code, an history of IT

 Why is Low Code so fast to build applications ?

-In the table below you will see a comparison of steps needed to build a typical business application using Pro Code (on the left) and Low Code (On the right)
+See a comparison of steps needed to build a typical business application using Pro code (on the left) and Low code (On the right)

 As you see, Low Code requires half the steps needed compared to Pro code !